mattpaletta/pqdict/README.md

 ```

 ### Callbacks
-The PQDict allows callbacks, that can be involved at certain internal events through the lifetime of the object.
+The LRU Cache allows callbacks, that can be involved at certain internal events through the lifetime of the object.
 - `on_insert` will only call the function `fun` if there is no value in the dictionary with that key.
 - `on_update` will only call `fun` if the key already exists on an update.
 - `on_upsert` will only call `fun` on a update or an insert, replaces the current function for `update` and `insert`.